thehansong/thehansong/README.md

 <div style="color:white">

 ### Introduction
-I'm a university undergrad currently majoring in Computer Science in Singapore.
-[I'm in the process of reorganising my portfolio,] which includes projects and code samples that I've worked on.
+I'm a university undergrad from Singapore and currently majoring in Computer Science with a specialisation in Computer Graphics.
+I'm in the process of reorganising my portfolio, which includes projects and code samples that I've worked on.
 Check back soon!

 ### My Skills and Interests
 I'm passionate about computer science and always looking to improve my skills.
 I have experience in data analytics, database management, and game development.
 In my free time, I enjoy delving into the intricacies of UI/UX design and exploring how human psychology influences the perception of a product's UI/UX.
 Additionally, I relish the opportunity to experiment with novel technologies and programming languages, channeling my creativity to bring these ideas to life.